 Star ratings aren’t just reserved for films and restaurants anymore.
 Most businesses have an online presence, and with that presence comes the chance for every customer to share their assessment and experience (the good, the bad, and, well…the ugly).
 It’s best practice to offer customers a chance to reach out and resolve their concerns.
 And it’s a good idea for businesses to take heed so they can turn those negative online reviews into positive feelings.

 Are bad reviews always bad?
-It’s important to read the negative feedback to see what was going on.
+It’s important to read the negative feedback to see what is going on.
 Sometimes people leave bad reviews for reasons like they couldn’t get through on a customer service line, there was an issue outside of the company’s control, or even that they didn’t understand the star rating system.
 Occasionally negative reviewers leave fake reviews or “spam” review sites with several repetitive reviews.
 So, no—not all “bad” reviews truly indicate shortcomings or a dissatisfied customer.

 Interpreting Customer Reviews in the Home Improvement Industry